Ottoman architecture: Houses

+A few konak mansions have survived from the 18th century in various Anatolian towns.
+Of these, the largest and most elaborate is the Çakırağa Konak in Birgi, dating from the late 18th or early 19th century.
+By the early 18th century, the seaside mansions known as yalıs also began to proliferate along the Bosphorus shores.
+The oldest surviving example of these and one of the oldest surviving private mansions in Istanbul is the yalı of Amcazade Hüseyin Pasha, dating to 1695.
+These mansions followed the same floor plan as other urban mansions with a central main hall.

+In the 19th century, floor plans became more diverse and began to include a larger number of rooms.
+European influence and other social changes likely also encouraged the use of more centralized and symmetrical floor plans.
+Historic Safranbolu is one of the best surviving 19th-century Ottoman townscapes with traditional wooden houses.
+Other examples of 19th-century wooden houses can be found in Anatolian towns including Amasya, Kütahya, and in the Muradiye district of Bursa, as well as in the Bulgarian city of Plovdiv.

 Gardens

 Ottoman gardens were relatively informal and tended to accommodate natural topography, unlike gardens in many other parts of the Islamic world – such as Iran or South Asia – where a more formal design was preferred with a symmetrical four-part division or other geometric layout.
 Gardens could be planted with large trees for shade, smaller citrus trees, and flowerbeds.
-Tulips were favored for flowers, even more so in the Tulip Period during the reign of Sultan Ahmed III (r.
-1703–1730).
+Tulips were favored for flowers, even more so in the Tulip Period during the reign of Sultan Ahmed III.